SignPath

 .xml

-Use this directive to sign XML files using XMLDSIG (available for Enterprise subscriptions).
+Use this directive to sign XML files using XMLDSIG (available for Advanced Code Signing).
 File size limit: 2 MB.

 <directory>